The Toy Box Killer's trailer

 His former home is situated on a gravel street called Bass Road, which is in the Hot Springs Landing area of Elephant Butte.

-The white cargo trailer was seized by the authorities following his arrest.
+The white cargo trailer is no longer present, as it was seized by the authorities shortly after his arrest.

 The Toy Box Killer's trailer

 Ray nicknamed his torture chamber "the Toy Box" and "Satan's Den".

 When the police looked inside the trailer, they were shocked to find a gynecology chair, medical instruments, modified drills, chains, cages, hooks, and other torture devices that he had crafted by hand.

 There were also diagrams on the walls that contained illustrations of women in various bondage positions.